Nurses, paramedics reach pay deal to end England strikes | KRDO

 Associated Press

-LONDON (AP) — Leaders of unions representing hundreds of thousands of nurses, ambulance crews and other health care workers in England have reached a deal to resolve months of disruptive strikes for higher wages during a punishing cost-of-living crisis.
-The agreement announced Thursday will not resolve a similar dispute involving doctors early in their careers who have picketed this week.
-A government spokesperson says the deal offers more pay this year and next.
-Walkouts by teachers, train drivers, airport baggage handlers, border staff, driving instructors, bus drivers and postal workers demanding higher pay amid double-digit inflation have created havoc for Britons.
+LONDON (AP) — Leaders of unions representing hundreds of thousands of nurses, ambulance crews and other health care workers in England have reached a deal to resolve months of disruptive strikes for higher wages.
+The deal negotiated by government officials and union leaders would give workers a lump sum payment for the current year and a 5% raise next year.
+Any strike actions will be halted while rank-and-file members vote on whether to accept it.
+The agreement announced Thursday doesn’t resolve a similar pay dispute involving early career doctors who have picketed this week.
+Walkouts by teachers, train drivers, airport baggage handlers, border staff, bus drivers and postal workers since last summer have created havoc for Britons.